garethltm/obsibrain/COMPSCI361 - Machine Learning/Supervised Learning.md

 Input: set of features
 Output: class label

+#compsci361example
-Input: a day of the week is the quantities of food (set of features)
+Input: a day of the week with the quantities of food
-Output: whether we got sick or not (class label)
+Output: whether we got sick or not

 ## Goal
 - Use data to find a model that outputs the label based on the features
 - Model predicts whether which food make you sick (even with new combination)